ezchx/gta_self_driving_car/README.md

 Step 3 – Train the Model
 Run train_vgg_model.ipynb.
 Notice that we are using the Keras VGG16 model with pre-trained weights, removing the output layer of 1,000 classes and replacing it with an output layer of 3 classes.
 Also, since we are setting all layers to trainable, the model requires a very small learning rate of 0.0001.

 Train the model.
-For my data, the best train / validation accuracy was 0.7973 / 0.7451 at 6 epochs.
+For my data, the best train / validation accuracy was 0.7973 / 0.7451 after 6 epochs.
 Your results may differ.
 Be sure to save the best trained model.

 Step 4 – Test the Model
 Restart GTA, get in a car, and run test_vgg_model.ipynb.
 Be careful when toggling between windows because the Main Function will spew keyboard commands all over the place!